 (e) Data Integrity – policies and procedures to ensure the confidentiality, integrity, and availability of Confidential Information and Data and protect it from disclosure, improper alteration, or destruction;

-(f) Storage and Transmission Security – technical security measures to guard against unauthorised access to Confidential Information and Data that is being transmitted over an electronic communications network, which may include a mechanism to encrypt Confidential Information and Data in electronic form while in transit over public networks or systems to which unauthorized individuals may have access;
+(f) Storage and Transmission Security – technical security measures to guard against unauthorised access to Confidential Information and Data that is being transmitted over an electronic communications network, which may include a mechanism to encrypt Confidential Information and Data in electronic form while in transit over public networks or systems to which unauthorised individuals may have access;

 (g) Testing – Regular testing of the key controls, systems and procedures of the Information Security Program to ensure that they are properly implemented and effective in addressing the threats and risks identified.
 Tests should be conducted or reviewed in accordance with its internal policies and procedures by internal auditors, independent third parties or staff independent of those that develop or maintain the security programs.